toolkit-for-ynab/toolkit-for-ynab/README.md

 **ES2015?
 What's that?**
 We've decided that it's better to use the latest and greatest than to wait for browsers to support all the nice new syntax of ES2015.
 If you're uncomfortable with the new syntax, feel free to use standard Javascript syntax from days of yore.
 It still works.

-**Your JSCS style checker is annoying as heck!
+**Your ESLint style checker is annoying as heck!
 I don't code that way!**
 We have a large number of contributors who each bring their own style to the code base.
 It was getting a bit hard to navigate all the features, as they each had their own way of indenting, etc etc. We held a team vote to unify our styles, and decided to follow the AirBNB style guide.
 It's a pretty good way to go, so give it a shot before you get too upset about having to change your style.

 **How do I build a feature?**